eliabieri/wg_display/project_report.md

 ### Difficulties

-As I did not have a lot of expercience writing software in Rust, I had to learn quite a few things along the way.
+As I did not have a lot of experience writing software in Rust, I had to learn quite a few things along the way.
-As Rust has a nutoriously steep learning curve, I had to be patient at times.
+As Rust has a notoriously steep learning curve, I had to be patient at times.
 Features that would have taken me 30 minutes to implement in Python took two days to implement in Rust.

 <div class="page"/>